siprog/HTNPLanValidationThesis/README.md

 The hierarchical plan verification code for parsing based verifier can be found here in the Plan Validation folder: https://dspace.cuni.cz/bitstream/handle/20.500.11956/116612/120352460.zip?sequence=4&isAllowed=y The link also contains a Plan Recognition folder which contains the code for a plan recognition algorithm.
 More information on how it works can be found in the thesis.

-Note that this is an older version of the code and there have since been new articles published.
-Below are some exmaples:
+Note that there have been some improvements of the algorithm and code since.
+Below are some examples of published articles focusing on new versions:
 Roman Barták et al. A Novel Parsing-based Approach for Verification of Hierarchical Plans published in ICTAI 2020 https://ieeexplore.ieee.org/abstract/document/9288328

 Roman Barták et al. On the Verification of Totally-Ordered HTN Plans published in ICTAI 2021 https://ieeexplore.ieee.org/abstract/document/9643240